bcit-ci/CodeIgniter/user_guide_src/source/libraries/config.rst

 		:param	string	$item: config item name
 		:returns:	Config item value with a trailing forward slash or NULL if not found
 		:rtype:	mixed
-                :throws: RuntimeException   Throws a runtime exception if the config file can't be found or doesn't have a valid configuration array.
+		:throws: RuntimeException   Throws a RuntimeException if no (valid) configuration file is found.

 		This method is identical to ``item()``, except it appends a forward slash to the end of the item, if it exists.